 Often, taking a step back from making a decision and being able to rationalize and think about the choices we make – or are about to make – is a great way to avoid making a poor choice without having really understood why.

 If you are buying something and have set yourself a budget, try to remember that.
-Don’t be driven by the glossy packaging of a product which is marketed in a way to influence you to spend more money than you need to.
+Don’t be driven by the glossy packaging of a product that is marketed in a way to influence you to spend more money than you need to.